nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### :question: What magic bullet will fix this for you in the future?
+### :loudspeaker: "*Our (automated) testing practice sucks.* I don't trust it to meaningfully report whats broken, when I change things."

 ---

-### :four: `automated-testing-is-king` - *level up your testing practice*; ensure coverage is meaningful, quick to run, and easy to expand.

----

 ### :four: `architect-for-testability` - build a system that is easy to test, and it will be well composed, easier to maintain, and understand.
+Support it with a comprehensive, fast, and reliable test suite.

 ---